Did you know that YouTube is the world’s 2nd largest search engine?

 The on-page elements of YouTube videos will take into account the relevancy aspect that was mentioned previously – your titles, tags, etc.

-However, the grey area where there is a lot of controversy is about off-page SEO – authority and backlinks.
+However, the grey area where there is a lot of controversies is about off-page SEO – authority and backlinks.

 YouTube simply favors engagement as the key metric for ranking, because highly engaged audiences are more likely to return to YouTube and watch more videos – which is precisely how YouTube makes the majority of its money.